Bendigo Writers Festival boycott: Reactions and aftermath

 The organisers of the Bendigo Writers Festival issued a statement emphasising their commitment to open and respectful debate and discussion, stating that the code of conduct was typical of other writers' festivals and necessary for the safety and wellbeing of panelists and attendees.
 A representative of La Trobe University stated that the university wanted to make the event "safe, inclusive and equitable for all members of our community".

 The Australian Society of Authors condemned the code of conduct, saying that writers' festivals should not be in the business of policing the speech of authors, with deputy chair Jennifer Mills stating that the code at the Bendigo Writers Festival was created to make writers "fearful and nervous".
+Sorensen, the former organiser of the festival, was critical of the decision to introduce a code of conduct, describing it as unnecessary and a "authoritarian abuse of power".
 A number of other writers' festival organisers concurred with the criticisms expressed by the boycotters, with representatives of the Sydney and Queenscliffe festivals praising the authors for advocating in favour of freedom of expression.
-Speaking to The Australian, author and journalist Michael Gawenda described the code of conduct as "ludicrous", stating that limitations should not be placed on the speech of writers.
+Speaking to The Australian newspaper, author and journalist Michael Gawenda described the code of conduct as "ludicrous", stating that limitations should not be placed on the speech of writers.

 It was reported on 18 August that the Australian Academic Alliance Against Antisemitism sent a letter to the Bendigo Writers Festival organisers on 21 July 2025 expressing concerns over the invitation of Randa Abdel-Fattah, describing her as "a direct threat to the Jewish community in Australia" due to her anti-Zionist views.
 The letter was published in full by news organisation Deepcut.
-Abdel-Fattah responded by stating that the festival and university had entertained defamatory smears against her, and described the authors of the letter as a "pro-Israel lobby group".
+Abdel-Fattah responded by stating that the festival and university had entertained defamatory smears against her and described the authors of the letter as a "pro-Israel lobby group".

 The boycott resulted in financial losses for a number of businesses in Bendigo, some of which had ordered extra stock for the festival.
 Foot traffic in the city was lower than expected during the weekend of the festival.

+Abdel-Fattah lodged a complaint with the Victorian Civil and Administrative Tribunal against Greater Bendigo City Council and La Trobe University in July 2026, alleging that she had been discriminated against on the basis of political belief or activity.